Range Builder Guide

 Overview

-- Alloy: Event orchestration and team management
+- Alloy Guide: Event orchestration and team management

-- Caster: Infrastructure-as-code topology deployment
+- Caster Guide: Infrastructure-as-code topology deployment

-- Player: User interface and exercise delivery
+- Player Guide: Participant interface and exercise delivery

 Prerequisites

-Before building ranges, ensure you have:
+Before building ranges, confirm the following:

-- Access to Terraform modules and templates
+Content Developerpermissions in all required Crucible applications - Infrastructure access: Access to Terraform modules and templates

-- Basic knowledge of cyber range concepts
+- Foundational knowledge: Understanding of basic cyber range concepts

 Common Range Patterns